St George Girls High School: History

-In June 1913 it was decided that Kogarah would be a suitable site for a new high school.
+In June 1913, it was decided that Kogarah would be a suitable site for a new high school.
 On 31 October 1914, the land occupied by the cottage ‘Harrow Villa’ was purchased from its owner.
-This cottage with portable buildings added became the temporary St George Girls High School.
-St George Girls High School officially opened in February 1916 with 143 students and nine teachers.
+This cottage, with portable buildings added, became the temporary school site.
+SGGHS officially opened in February 1916 with 143 students and nine teachers.

 Annual events

 Important annual events on the St George calendar include: